Queen Nandi: King Atehene's Wife Speaks After Her Husband's Deportation From Scotland

 Source: UGC

-Following his return, he met the popular media personality Kofi Adoma Nwanwani at Accra International Airport, where he emphatically stated that his mission is far from over.
+Following his return, he met the popular media personality Kofi Adoma Nwanwani at the Accra International Airport, where he emphatically stated that his mission is far from over.

 King Atehene of the self-proclaimed Kubala Kingdom insisted that his identity remains unchanged despite the deportation, explaining that his authority is not tied to a specific location but follows him wherever he goes.